theJugglingCompany.com

 despite the visual complexity, expert multi-prop jugglers report a single attentional anchor - the center of the pattern, not individual objects

-This is the maximum state of juggling complexity: not more balls in the same pattern, but fundamentally different physical systems operating in parallel.
+This image represents the maximum state of juggling complexity: not more balls in the same pattern, but fundamentally different physical systems operating in parallel.
 Each has different timing, different constraints, different heights, different trajectories.
 The juggler at the center is holding all of it at once.
-Sweller’s cognitive load research (1988) gives the underlying constraint: working memory has finite capacity, and once total load approaches that ceiling, performance does not degrade gracefully.

 The computational geometry of the sphere

-The spherical envelope is not accidental.
+The sphere in the image is not accidental.
 When a juggler works with props that travel in all directions - high-thrown balls, club passes above the head, ring spins at shoulder height - the prop paths naturally fill a sphere of space centered on the juggler’s body.

 The relevant spatial structure is not flat.
 Consider: